Replication in Visual Diffusion Models: A Survey and Outlook

 In the context of computer vision, benchmarks serve as crucial tools for measuring and comparing the performance of various algorithms across standardized tasks and datasets.
 Although research on replication is flourishing, researchers often work in isolation, leading to inconsistencies in evaluation.
 Future research may focus on building unified benchmarks for comparing algorithms in unveiling, understanding, and mitigating replication.

 \textbf{Unveiling.} The benchmarks for unveiling may evaluate the accuracy of current methods.
 For instance, many membership inference methods claim that they can nearly judge with 100\% accuracy whether a visual diffusion model was trained on one specific image or video.
-However, this may not be the case in the real world setting.
+However, as shown in Table~\ref{tab:mia}, this may not be the case in the real world setting, where black-box AUC drops to near-random levels.
 Therefore, building a benchmark to compare which membership inference attack is most effective is essential.

 \textbf{Understanding.} Currently, all the understanding of replication phenomenon seems to be reasonable and correct.
 However, each understanding on replication may only captures a part of the entire complexity.
 Building a unified benchmark for understanding is challenging, yet it provides a valuable measure of the applicability of different interpretations.